hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And have for years had practice on the stage,
 >
-> From false' positions all your steps you take;
+> From false positions all your steps you take;
 >
-> Third for fifth, and when the ballote you make,
+> Third for fifth, and when the balloté you make,
 >
 > Your feet are so confined with turned up toes,
 >
-> That 'tis ballote, none could suppose;
+> That it is balloté, none could suppose;
 >
 > Your arms ungraceful then you bend your back
 >